 National Crime Victims’ Service Awards

 Each year, OVC recognizes individuals and organizations that demonstrate outstanding service in supporting victims and victim services.
-The award recipients, who are selected from public nominations in 10 categories, are extraordinary individuals, organizations, teams, and programs that provide services to victims of crime.
-The honorees are honored at the National Crime Victims’ Service Awards Ceremony.
+The award recipients, who are selected from public nominations in 11 categories, are extraordinary individuals, organizations, teams, and programs that provide services to victims of crime.
+The honorees are recognized at the National Crime Victims’ Service Awards Ceremony.

-Visit the OVC Gallery for more information about past award recipients and past commemorative events.
+Also, visit the OVC Gallery for more information about this year’s award recipients.

 Community Awareness Projects: Raising Public Awareness of NCVRW

 Each year, the National Association of VOCA Assistance Administrators, with support from OVC, provides competitive funding for NCVRW Community Awareness Projects (CAP) to local communities.
 These grants reimburse up to $5,000 in costs associated with conducting public awareness activities during NCVRW.

 This initiative has enhanced the ability of hundreds of communities throughout the United States to raise awareness about victims’ rights and services among the general public.

 There are a variety of creative NCVRW awareness activities, including art exhibits and contests, blood drives, runs/walks, and community fairs that can be easily adapted to different jurisdictions.